PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Move to the next cell which creates the **sales** table for gold zone.
 This code merges columns from the **silver_invoices** table and the **silver_invoice_details** table into a single DataFrame.
-This code performs several other transformations including renaming a column, generating an integer-based **DateKey** column, dropping unneeded columns and rearranging the order of columns.
+After that, this code performs several other transformations including renaming a column, generating an integer-based **DateKey** column, dropping unneeded columns and rearranging the order of columns.